 In 1988, international concern about global warming led to the establishment of the Intergovernmental Panel on Climate Change (IPCC).
 This group was to assess all the latest scientific, technical and socio-economic research on the topic.
-The IPCC’s Third Assessment Report in 2001 identified sufficient evidence to blame global warming on human activities.
+The IPCC’s Fifth Assessment Report in 2014 identified sufficient evidence to blame global warming on human activities.
+A strong conclusion was drawn: ‘Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia’.
 Scientists had carried out extensive modelling to understand the global climate, but were unable to reproduce the warming observed since 1950 without increasing carbon dioxide concentrations.
-Neither the natural variability of weather systems, nor changes in incoming solar radiation were shown to be sufficient to cause the observed changes.
+Neither the natural variability of weather systems nor changes in incoming solar radiation were sufficient to cause the observed changes.

 New Zealand’s position

-The prediction by scientists in the 1970s of an impending ice age is often raised by skeptics to discredit talk of global warming.
-However, the cooling was calculated to occur gradually, reaching glacial conditions in 20,000 years’ time.
-This long-term cooling would be due to natural variations in earth’s orbit of the sun.
+The prediction by scientists in the 1970s of an impending ice age is often raised by sceptics to discredit global warming.
+However, the cooling was expected to occur gradually, reaching glacial conditions in 20,000 years’ time.
+This long-term cooling would be due to natural variations in the earth’s orbit around the sun.
 By contrast, global warming is largely a consequence of human activity.

 Just under half of New Zealand’s total greenhouse gases are produced by agriculture in the form of methane and nitrous oxide.
-The agricultural sources of methane are ruminant animals like sheep and cows, while nitrous oxide is produced in the soil by bacterial breakdown of animal excreta and nitrogenous fertilisers.
-Forty-three per cent of emissions come from carbon dioxide produced by the energy sector (mainly transport and electricity generation).
-Industrial processes and waste account for 8%.
-On the upside, New Zealand's abundant forests help to absorb carbon dioxide from the atmosphere.
-However, New Zealand's total emission of greenhouse gases is estimated to have increased by about 21% from 1990 to 2004.
+The agricultural sources of methane are ruminant animals, including sheep, cattle, deer, and goats.
+Nitrous oxide is produced in the soil by bacterial breakdown of animal excreta and nitrogenous fertilisers.
+Forty-one per cent of emissions come from carbon dioxide produced by the energy sector (mainly transport and electricity generation).
+Industrial processes and waste account for 11%.
+On the upside, New Zealand's abundant forests absorb carbon dioxide from the atmosphere.
+However, New Zealand's total emission of greenhouse gases is estimated to have increased by about 23% between 1990 and 2017.
+This figure is even higher when the volume of timber harvested from New Zealand’s plantation forests is taken into account.

 Research conducted by New Zealand’s government, education and private sectors aims to understand how sensitive the country is to climate change and variability.
 In addition, there are a number of initiatives to reduce emissions.
 These include strategies to improve energy efficiency, increase renewable energy sources, use more energy-efficient transport, and reduce emissions from landfills.